Koh Pich: First settlements

-Almost all of the island is in Chamkar Mon Section.

-Pedestrian Zone

-Koh Pich features a riverside promenade, as well as traffic signs, sidewalks, and roads.

 Education

 The Canadian International School of Phnom Penh has its main campus in Koh Pich; this campus opened in 2015.

 The EFI (Ecole Française Internationale) is a French international school that opened in 2016.
 It is located in Koh Pich, where it shares a campus with the Canadian International School of Phnom Penh.

 De Montfort University is the first British university to open its campus in Cambodia, it opened its doors in 2024, with its main campus in Koh Pich.